How many guns can we combine in one party?

 When can I fish for Rainbow Trout?

-As long as the water levels can accommodate and the water temperature drops below 70 degrees (typically in October or November), Joshua Creek is stocked with rainbow trout and, from then through May, provides an exciting challenge to fly fishermen.
+As long as the water levels can accommodate and the water temperature drops below 70 degrees (typically in mid to late November), Joshua Creek is stocked with rainbow trout and, from then through May, provides an exciting challenge to fly fishermen.
 There is always time to relax between bird hunts with some Hill Country fly fishing in the crystal clear waters of spring-fed Joshua Creek!
 Some guests opt to spend their whole day casting a line to the fish, hoping to discover the one fly that will prove irresistible to the trout.

 Can I use a pump or semi-automatic shotgun?

 Not for upland bird hunting (Quail, Pheasant, Chukar, Partridge).
-You may use a pump or semi-automatic on our sporting clays course or for decoyed mallard duck hunts, but not in the fields for upland birds.
+You may use a pump or semi-automatic on our sporting clays course, dove hunting or for decoyed mallard duck hunts, but not in the fields for upland birds.
 First and foremost, it’s a safety concern.
 Secondly, the style of hunting we do at Joshua Creek Ranch is traditionally more conducive to over/under and side-by-side shotguns.
 And, last but not least, it is difficult to retrieve all of the empty shells ejected from a pump or semi-automatic which can eventually lead to unwanted litter in our pristine hunting fields.